internetarchive/dweb-mirror/README.md

 copy a new default from
 [dweb-mirror.config.yaml on the repo](https://github.com/internetarchive/dweb-mirror/blob/master/dweb-mirror.config.yaml)

-TODO Note this file will probably move location.

 Note that this file is also edited automatically when the Crawl button described above is clicked.